asimonson17/CYBR8470_Project/README.md

 As a **malicious user**, I want to **be able to insert false informaiton or alter users tracking** so I can **get them to click on a malicious link**.
 Mitigation criteria Input validation required in all fields As a **abuser**, I want to **be able to see peoples patterns** so I can **use it against them or gaslight them**.
 Mitigation criteria Least privileged enfored.
-Cannot see others data without it being shared with you As a **scammer**, I want to **be able to see peoples patterns** so I can **try to get them to buy a fake product for their specific PMDD symptoms**.
+Cannot see others data without it being shared with you.
+Ability to revoke sharing.
+As a **scammer**, I want to **be able to see peoples patterns** so I can **try to get them to buy a fake product for their specific PMDD symptoms**.
 Mitigation criteria user login required to see data with least privilege enfored